-The suspension length varies depending on whether or not it is your first conviction, a misdemeanor or a felony.
-For your first misdemeanor DUI, you will face a 90 day suspension with 30 days complete suspension and 60 days to and from work.
-For a second time misdemeanor DUI, you will face a 1 year suspension but you may be eligible for an interlock license after serving 45 days of the suspension.
-For refusal cases you will face a one year suspension but be eligible for a restricted interlock device license after serving 90 days of the suspension.
-For aggravated DUI Class 6 Felony you will face a one year license suspension with interlock restricted license available after 90 days.
-And finally, for an aggravated DUI Class 4 Felony you will face a one year license revocation.
+The suspension length varies depending on whether or not it is your first conviction, a misdemeanor, or a felony.
+For your first misdemeanor DUI, you will face a 90-day suspension with 30 days complete suspension and 60 days to and from work.
+For a second-time misdemeanor DUI, you will face a 1-year suspension but you may be eligible for an interlock license after serving 45 days of the suspension.
+For refusal cases, you will face a one-year suspension but be eligible for a restricted interlock device license after serving 90 days of the suspension.
+For aggravated DUI Class 6 Felony you will face a one-year license suspension with interlock restricted license available after 90 days.
+And finally, for an aggravated DUI Class 4 Felony you will face one-year license revocation.
 For assistance with your DUI case and possible driver’s license suspension, contact an experienced DUI attorney as soon as possible.

 Here at Alcock and Associates our team and staff are dedicated to helping and representing YOU.
 The first step is to understand your case.
 We will take the time to get to know you and your legal situation so that we are best able to answer all of your questions.
 After your initial consultation with our attorneys, you will know what you are facing and what can happen to your case.